-Deficiencies in the internal control system accounted for the largest number of significant findings (16).
-These findings primarily involved the lack of written procedures, the failure to follow procedures when they were available, weaknesses in processing financial data, weaknesses in handling cash receipts, cash balances exceeding the amount insured by the Federal Deposit Insurance Corporation, and property inventory not consistently taken.
+Deficiencies in the internal control system accounted for the largest number of significant findings (20).
+These findings primarily involved the lack of written procedures, the failure to follow procedures when they were available, weaknesses in processing financial data, weaknesses in handling cash receipts and in processing financial data, cash balances exceeding the amount insured by the Federal Deposit Insurance Corporation, property inventory not consistently taken or inaccurate, and segregation of duties.
 The OIG referred the findings to management because an effective system of internal controls helps ensure compliance with LSC laws and regulations.